Skip to content

 • Unit Testing

-• Web Design
+• UX Design

 • Web Development

 After gaining confidence developing software and programming in my CS courses, I began exploring ways to create an application to manage my art supply collection.
-After creating an initial mobile first UX design in Figma, I began exploring React and Firebase to develop a mobile first website during my summer break.
+After creating an initial mobile first UX design in Figma , I began exploring React and Firebase to develop a mobile first website during my summer break.

 Account page of Version 1 website, showing a red warning that the account cannot be recovered after deletion.